 Variations is pretty simple – the toaster comes in red, yellow and chrome.
 The carpet cleaning service comes with different service levels like Basic, Premium and Royalty with different levels of attention to detail.

 Specifications for a product include things like weight and dimension, what kind of power outlet it is suitable for, any additional bibs and bobs that come with it.
-For a service, specifications might include cost per square meterage or optional extras like stain removal.
+For a service, specifications might include cost per square meterage or optional extras or add-ons like stain removal.

 Now that you have a better idea of what information to put on your content page you can get writing!
-If you can write one paragraph (that’s 3-4 sentences!) on each of these criteria, you’ll have no problem at all reaching that 350 word limit.
+If you can write one paragraph (that’s only 2-4 sentences!) on each of these criteria, you’ll have no problem at all reaching that 350 word limit.